 Global bioceramics market size was USD 12.31 billion in 2014 and is expected to witness significant growth over the next seven years owing to increasing demand from the orthopedic and dental implants sector in various countries including the U.S., Japan, Germany, and China.
-Growing medical sector on account of ongoing advancement in medical technology and services is expected to augment growth over the forecast period.
+The growing medical sector on account of ongoing advancement in medical technology and services is expected to augment growth over the forecast period.

 Better access to advanced medical facilities owing to their scale of utilization coupled with rising disposable income has resulted in early occurrences of surgical intervention, which is expected to stimulate product usage.
 In addition, increasing dental injuries coupled with rising dental implant procedures is expected to drive product demand over the next seven years.